tlhackque/wp_url-info/readme.txt

 === url-info ===
-Contributors: TimotheLitt
+Contributors: tlhackque
-Tags: HTTP,HEAD,URL,Last-Modified
+Tags: HTTP,HEAD,URL,atributes
 Requires at least: 4.9.0
 Tested up to: 4.9.6
 Requires PHP: 5.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Stable tag: 1.0

-Provide information from HTTP headers returned by a URL
+Adds support for the urlinfo shortcode, which retrieves information from the HTTP headers returned from a resource.

 == Description ==
-Provides the urlinfo shortcode, which displays various items from the HTTP headers from a URL
+Provides the urlinfo shortcode, which displays various items from the HTTP headers provided by a URL

 Usage:
-    [url-info options]text[/url-info]
+    [urlinfo options]text[/urlinfo]
     options:
        debug="0"            True to enable debugging
        item="mtime"         Space-separated list of header values to retrieve